SERCOS III: Hot-plugging

 Another feature of Sercos III is hot-plugging, which is the ability to add devices to an active network.
 Using the features described for redundancy, a network can detect when a new device is attached to an active network.
 Processes exist that configure the new device, and announce its availability to the master control.
 After that, the master control can select to make use of the new device based on the application currently running.

 Oversampling and time stamping

 Oversampling allows more than one nominal/actual value to be transmitted per cycle, increasing the delicate nature of process control in extremely critical applications, such as laser applications.

 Time stamping transmits event-controlled results, such as specific measured data, and switches outputs independently from the cycle.
 This increases the stability of the process in complex processing solutions, such as those in the semiconductor industry.

 Unified Communication (UC) Channel

-The time between the end of the transmission of all Sercos III Real Time (RT) cyclic telegrams, and the beginning of the next communication cycle is defined as the “Sercos III Unified Communication Channel” (UC Channel).
-During this time period, the Sercos network is opened to allow transmission of Ethernet-compliant frames for other services and protocols.
+The time between the end of the transmission of all Sercos III Real Time (RT) cyclic telegrams and the beginning of the next communication cycle is defined as the “Sercos III Unified Communication Channel” (UC Channel).
+During this period, the Sercos network is opened to allow transmission of Ethernet-compliant frames for other services and protocols.
 For example: